 Gum Wrapper and AA Battery

-This tip is pretty easy to do.
-All you need is some gum wrapper and a AA battery.
-For this trick to work, you’d want your gum wrapper to be shiny and conductive on one side and fibrous on the other.
+This is one of the weirder ways to start a fire, but it works and it’s pretty easy to do.
+All you need is a gum wrapper and a AA battery.
+For this trick to work, the wrapper should be shiny and conductive on one side and fibrous on the other.
 A gum wrapper made entirely from paper won’t be effective.

 Pencil and Jumper Cables